 The Magpie winter roost at Berengrave

-Since moving back to Medway in early 2013, as well as studying the important bird species found on the Medway Estuary itself, I also decided to look in detail at some of the more common species found on the landward side of the seawall.
-For several species I wanted to learn more about, Berengrave LNR was an obvious choice of venue (also my allotment backs onto it!).
-More information on the background and history of this LNR can be found on the Friends of Berengrave website.
+Since moving back to Medway in early 2013, as well as concentrating the important bird species found on the Medway Estuary itself, I also decided to look in detail at some of the more common species found on the landward side of the seawall.
+For several species I wanted to learn more about, Berengrave LNR was an obvious choice of venue (also, my allotment backs onto it!).

 The chalk pit has long been known as an attractive winter roost site.
-I first visited more than 30 years ago, when the flooded quarry held a more sizeable reed bed, albeit still with a fair amount of wet scrub and mature trees surrounding the reed bed.
-Back then Berengrave had a reputation among local birdwatchers as a ‘hot spot’ for good numbers of roosting Redwing, Fieldfare, Chaffinch, Brambling and Goldcrest, especially in harder winter weather.
+I first visited more than 30 years ago, when the flooded quarry held a more open reed bed, albeit still with a fair amount of wet scrub and mature trees surrounding the reed bed, meaning a fair chance of a local 'goodie' like Bittern.
+More importantly, back then Berengrave had a reputation among local birdwatchers as the ‘hot spot’ for good numbers of roosting Redwing, Fieldfare, Chaffinch, Brambling and Goldcrest, especially in harder winter weather.

-I have been making regular dusk visits to record species and numbers going to various roosts there.
+But the site had become under-watched since then.
+An obvious local project, then.
+I started making regular dusk visits to record species/numbers going to various roosts there.
 The make-up has certainly changed over the decades.

-The Redwing and Fieldfare have switched to a different site, Chaffinch numbers have dropped by more than 75%, and a sniff of a Brambling is now a red-letter day.
-There is always something to see, however, and for me the star bird is now the Magpie.
+The Redwing and Fieldfare have switched to a different local site, using Berengrave more as an alternate refuge when disturbed.
+Chaffinch numbers have dropped by more than 75%, and, initially, a sniff of a Brambling was now a red-letter day.
+But there is always something to see when low-carbon birding, and for me the star bird quickly became the Magpie.

-Birkhead's excellent monograph 'The Magpies', provides a short but detailed section on roost behaviour, and my objective was simple; could I see these same behaviours for myself at Berengrave?
+Birkhead's excellent monograph 'The Magpies', provides a short but detailed section on roost behaviour, and my objective was simple (I'm a simple guy); could I see these same behaviours for myself here at Berengrave?

-I also wished to make a reasonable estimation of roost size, as it appeared to be large in comparison with both Birkhead, and with roosts noted in the annual county Bird Reports.
+I also wished to make a reasonable estimation of roost size, as it appeared to be large in comparison with both the roosts studied in Birkhead, and roosts noted in the annual county Bird Report.

-The resultant totals cannot be taken as an exact number, as birds can enter, unseen, along several flightpaths, so there could easily be more using the site.
-(Similarly birds could be leaving!).
-Any series of counts can give an indication, however, and can show roost patterns well.
-As well as counting, on each visit I have noted any interesting behaviour and interpreted against known information (there is a list of all the main references I have used at the end of this page, should anyone who would like to read more).
+My resultant totals could never be taken as an exact number, as birds can enter, unseen, along several flightpaths, so there could easily be more (many more) using the site.
+(Similarly, birds could be leaving switching roost!).
+Any series of counts could only give an indication, but would show roost patterns well.
+As well as counting, on each visit I noted interesting behaviours and interpreted against known information (there is a list of all the main references I have used at the end of this page, should anyone who would like to read more).

-In order to collect reasonable data I use the same methodology for each count.
-I arrive at the south-western viewpoint in the quarry to start counting an hour before sunset, and remain until 30 minutes after sunset.
+The trick to collecting reasonable data was, of course, using the same methodology for each count.
+I chose to arrive at the south-western viewpoint in the quarry to start counting an hour before sunset, and continue until 30 minutes after sunset.

 (If that length of time sounds a little daunting for a casual visit, the greatest period of activity is usually in the 15 minutes or so either side of sunset, so you can easily witness the gathering yourself.)

-The first count of the season is not until the second half of October (which allows for some leaf-drop so as to see into the chalk pit) and counts then continue each half-monthly period until the end of April (13 counts per year).
+The first count of the season was set for the second half of October (to allow for some leaf-drop so as to see into the chalk pit) with fiurther counts each half-monthly period until the end of April (making 13 counts per year).

 The roost habitat

 A communal roost has to offer safety.
-As a reedbed/wet scrub habitat, Berengrave’s present condition, where scrub has encroached and now dominates much of the reedbed, provides several common features needed for a safe roost sites- tightly packed willow and sallow, and deep standing water intermixed with reeds.
-Magpies using such a roost will be relatively safe from ground predators, and from the worst of the weather.
-In addition, being a deep quarry Berengrave provides considerable shelter from the effects of wind.
+As a reedbed/closed canopy wet scrub habitat, Berengrave’s condition, where scrub had encroached unmanaged and now dominated much of the reedbed, provided several common features needed for a safe roost sites- tightly packed willow and sallow in deep standing water intermixed with reeds.
+Magpies using such any such roost will be relatively safe from ground predators and, deep in the old pit, safe,from the worst of the weather.
+Being a deep quarry Berengrave is a considerable shelter from the weather.

 The purpose of a roost

-Magpies are territorial birds staying, more often than not, singly or paired mainly within their small home range throughout the year.
-Thanks to a large population growth vacant territories are now much harder to come by.
-Occupied territories will not always have a safe, warm, hidden roost site and so breeding birds start to use a local communal roost after the breeding season.
+Magpies are territorial birds staying, more often than not, singly or paired mainly within their small home range throughout a year.
+Thanks to a large population growth over the decades, vacant territories in and around Rainham are now much harder to come by.
+Occupied territories will not always have a safe, warm, hidden roost site, why breeding pairs often start to use a local communal roost after the breeding season.

 In ornithological terms the Magpie is a 'highly sedentary' species.
 Studies have shown a peak dispersal distance of just five kilometres among young birds up to the age of about 10 months, and for older birds an average just under one kilometre.
 Young birds seeking out Berengrave may have come a short distance, adult Magpies using Berengrave will not be travelling far at all.

-In addition to the breeding population, overlapping a number of breeding territories local to a roost will be a large area home to a population of non-paired birds.
-These travel together within own larger territory scouting for vacancies in the breeding pairs.
-They also need a safe roost somewhere within their area.
+In addition to any breeding population, overlaying breeding territories close to a non-breeding roost site, will be a large area home to a population of non-paired birds.
+These travel together within a larger larger core areas scouting for vacancies in/among the established breeding pairs.
+During the breeding season they also need a safe roost somewhere within this core area.

-So the roost at Berengrave is never vacated completely- in the summer months there will still be a small nightly roost of some 20 or so Magpies in Berengrave.
+So the roost at Berengrave is never vacated completely- during the summer months there is still be a small nightly roost of some 20 or so Magpies in Berengrave.

 When the urge to defend/seek breeding territories is low, many birds in a local population can come together at one site.

 Large communal roosts build.
-During published studies birds joining such roosts were found to be mainly from usually only up to a kilometre away, more rarely up to four kilometres distant, to reach a safe site.
+During published studies birds joining such roosts were found to be mainly from usually only up to a kilometre away, more rarely up to four kilometres distant.
 A communal roost can be a very good indicator of local population size.

 The daily routine

 Previous studies have shown birds might start to arrive as early as two to three hours before darkness, although the vast majority only arrive during the last 40 minutes of daylight.
-Even for someone as keen as myself, arriving three hours pre-sundown seemed somewhat excessive, so I decided on starting counts exactly an hour before sunset.
-Birds will already be in attendance at this time, but only on a handful of occasions have I recorded double figures already in the Chalk pit on my arrival.
+Even for someone as keen (mad?) as myself, arriving three hours pre-sundown seemed somewhat excessive, so I decided on starting counts exactly an hour before sunset.
+Yes, birds would already be in attendance at this time, but only on a handful of occasions have I recorded high double already in the Chalk pit prior to my arrival (the odd raptor can disturb a pre-roost assembly).

-At the start of any count nearly all the Magpies avoid entering the roost area immediately on arrival.
-They tend to arrive in small parties of up to three to six birds (one to three more usual) to just sit quietly in the larger trees around the quarry edge, or in the tallest trees in the quarry.
+At the start of any count nearly all the Magpies avoid entering the small main roost area immediately upon their arrival.
+Instead they tend to arrive in small parties of up to three to six birds (one to three more usual) to just sit quietly in the larger trees around the quarry edge, or in the tallest trees in the quarry.
 They can then remain on view for some considerable time before entering.
 Such groups can eventually nigh fill their more favoured trees, and this behaviour is known as 'pre-roost gathering'.

 Several types of recognised activity can be observed among these pre-roost gatherings, including aggression (‘chase hopping’ and ‘chase-flight’ displays), advertising (‘tree-top sitting’) and ‘roost circling’.

-At Berengrave small numbers of birds will also regularly desert, moving a short distance to the largest trees at the edge of the pit or, more unusually, leave the reserve for nearby gardens/fields
+At Berengrave small numbers of birds will also regularly desert, moving a short distance out to the largest trees around the edge of the pit or, more unusually, leave the reserve for nearby gardens/fields

-Most birds do not start to enter the roost itself until about fifteen minutes before sunset.
-The main roost is in low wet scrub in the middle of the chalk pit and Magpies do not start to enter it until it is in shadow.
-Pre-roost trees always seem to make the most of any sunlight.
+Most birds do not start to enter the core roost area itself until about fifteen minutes before sunset.
+The main roost was in low wet scrub in the middle of the chalk pit and the Magpies did not start to enter it until it was in shadow (in contrast, regular pre-roost trees often seem to those in sunlight).

-Once birds have started to enter the roost proper until around sunset, later arrivals often do not bother with alighting in pre-roost trees, instead choosing to drop straight in, using an impressive 'wings-back' dive approach.
+Once birds have started to enter the roost proper until (around sunset), the later arrivals often do not bother with alighting in pre-roost trees, instead choosing to drop straight in, using an impressive 'wings-back' dive approach.
+An exciting highlight of any roost- birds dropping from the sky.

-It is not possible to view the many of the birds once they have dropped into roost, but some may stay for five-ten minutes at the top of this denser scrub before descending to nearer to water level (the scrub height in the chosen roost site is about two to three metres, water depth in winter varying between one to one and a half metres).
+It is not possible to view the majority of the birds once they have dropped into roost, but some may stay for five-ten minutes at the top of this denser scrub before descending nearer to water level (the scrub height in the chosen roost site is about two to three metres, water depth in winter varying between one to two metres).

 From studies of marked birds elsewhere, it has long been known lower social ranking birds arrive earliest, while birds from better-quality territories arriving latest.
-This is hinted at by many of the late-arriving Berengrave birds travelling in pairs.
+This is hinted at by many of the late-arriving Berengrave birds travelling in pairs - they have stayed longer on their home territory as part of their routine defence.

-Studying birds leaving roost is extremely hard, as thanks to their eyesight, their light-gathering abilities mean birds can leave routinely from around 30- 60 minutes before sunrise, and an observer will miss many leaving silently.
+I should point out studying birds leaving roost is extremely hard, as thanks to their eyesight, their light-gathering abilities, birds can leave routinely from around 30- 60 minutes before sunrise, and a pre-dawn observer will invariably miss many leaving sneaking out silently.

 Seasonal trends

-Adults eventually drive the young of the year from their home territory, when they become part of the loose wandering groups at the same time they may start to roost communally.
-Peak communal roost numbers will usually be in mid-winter, when colder weather has driven more of the breeding pairs to the site.
+Adults eventually drive the young of the year from their home territory, to become part of the loose wandering groups at the same time they may start to roost communally.
+Peak communal roost numbers will usually be in mid-winter, when colder weather has driven more of the breeding pairs to the best sites.

-It might merely reflect improving feeding situations nearer the roost once milder weather starts, as from early afternoon groups of up to a dozen or so can be found ground feeding in horse paddocks north and east of the reserve.
-In February 2015 there appeared to have been a dramatic disturbance, as the vast majority of birds switched to entering the roost from the north for a short period.
+It might merely reflect improving feeding situations nearer the roost once milder weather starts, as from early afternoon groups of up to a dozen or so can be found ground feeding on open ground a little north and east of the reserve.

-The fields to the north and east are certainly suitable for 'ceremonial gatherings' in the early spring, when up to around 20 or so birds can engage in ritual display involved with choosing mates.
+The fields to the north and east were certainly suitable for 'ceremonial gatherings' in the early spring, when up to around 20 or so birds can engage in ritual display involved with choosing mates.
 However, I have observed locally that suspected ceremonial gatherings can be more preoccupied with feeding, perhaps due to a lot of ceremonial posturing able to take place around the chalk pit edge?
+Sadly, these fields became a new housing estate in the early 2020s.

 Local Comparisons

-In previous studies, adjacent roosts have been found to be up to about some two kilometres apart.
-To compare roost behaviour at a local level, I have also made counts at two other roosts, one 1.35 kilometres distant, the second 3.75 kilometres.
-The first, just into the 'greenbelt' by the border with the parish of Upchurch, is in undisturbed dense conifer and closed canopy scrub over dry ground (itself a more unusual habitat).
-The second, in Lower Halstow, is much more similar to Berengrave- by the edge of housing, in dense scrub by a reedbed.
-Both attract many fewer birds at the beginning of the winter period (only up to c.
+In published studies adjacent roosts have been found to be up to about some two kilometres apart.
+To compare roost behaviour at my local level, I became keen to note counts from two other roosts, one 1.35 kilometres distant, the second 3.75 kilometres.
+The first, just into the 'greenbelt' by the Rainham border with the parish of Upchurch, is in undisturbed dense conifer and closed canopy scrub over dry ground (itself a more unusual habitat, another area that became a new houing estate within a few years of starting to count.).
+The second, a little further out in Lower Halstow, was much more similar to Berengrave- by the edge of housing, in dense scrub close-by a reedbed.
+Both show similar behaviours to Berengrave, eg. attracting lower numberss at the beginning of the winter period (only up to c.
 40 and 30 respectively).
-Both also show a different trend to Berengrave, a shallow but steady declines in numbers as the winter progresses.
-This is perhaps down to both being much closer to areas of routine systematic corvid control throughout the period.
-For urban Magpies threats of routine ongoing control are much less.
+Both also showed different trends to Berengrave, eg. shallow but steady declines in numbers as the winter progresses.
+Perhaps down to both being much closer to areas of routine systematic corvid control throughout the period?
+For urban Magpie roosts threats of routine ongoing control are lower.

-This is is one reason which has, perhaps, led to highest Magpie densities being associated with urban/sububan areas.
-Instead of having a declining number throughout the winter, Berengrave shows a build to a mid-winter peak, with a strong decline only as longer days and warmer weather arrives, which matches studies quoted in Birkhead.
+One theory for highest Magpie densities being associated with urban/sububan areas.
+(Such fun musing on them!)
+Instead of having a declining number throughout the winter, Berengrave shows a build to a mid-winter peak, with a strong decline only as longer days and warmer weather arrives, matching studies quoted in Birkhead.

 Natural threats

 It is known that Magpies and Carrion Crows have aggressive interactions, with the larger Crow the dominant species.
 In early 2013 the Quarry also held a Crow roost, peaking at 67 individuals in late February.
 Although close to the Magpie roost, it was situated high on the western edge of the quarry in higher trees.
 No interaction was noted, the Crows prone to arriving later, at/after dusk.
-It may be this was a secondary roost site; Crows are more often noted roosting at Rainham Docks East/Motney Reedbed some 800 metres north-northeast of the Quarry site.
+It may be this was a secondary roost site; Crows were more often noted roosting at Rainham Docks East/Motney Reedbed some 800 metres north-northeast of the Quarry site, and 2013 was a 'one-off'.
 Birds were always seen to arrive from the north and east, and were presumed to be coming from Horsham Marsh, where a commercial game farm provides easy feeding (albeit with a high risk of predator control).
-The Crows also feed on/along the nearby estuary creeks for a great deal of the day.
+The Crows also feed on/along the nearby estuary creeks for a great deal of the day, scavenging among rocks and seaweeds.
 In 2013-14, the small number of Crows seen over the Quarry always continued to the south and west to utilise an unknown roost site.
 They only once used it as a pre-roost gathering site.
 In December 2015 it was interesting to see Crows started to roost again on the western edge of the reserve; although just in single figure numbers, this was enough to shift Magpie roost flightlines away from any potential threat.

 Foxes and cats are frequent around the edge of the quarry, but pose no real threat to the roost.
 Sparrowhawks do hunt the quarry at dusk, but mainly take smaller prey; their flights through the roost will disturb birds, but mainly in response to panicking Woodpigeon, which also roost in large numbers here (regularly 300 to 500 birds).